Toward Data Efficient Model Merging between Different Datasets without Performance Degradation: Model Merging between Different Datasets

 Model merging between different datasets requires a smaller loss barrier by using the datasets.
 However, this is a major constraint on sharing all data in terms of heterogeneous data utilization, data privacy, and data storage cost.
+To relax this constraint, we propose a method that uses a surrogate dataset instead of a real dataset.
+We employ two methods to create the surrogate dataset: coreset selection and dataset condensation.

+Coreset selection aims at reducing the size of a dataset by selecting a smaller, representative group of data points, with the goal of approximating training on the full dataset.
+Various coreset selection methods have been proposed, but when an extremely small coreset is selected, the performance is almost identical to that of random sampling~\citep{guo2022deepcore}.
+We experimented with five methods, including random sampling, for generating surrogate datasets and merging models with these surrogate datasets and found that the accuracy was the same as that of random sampling (see Sec.~\ref{sec:modelmerge-coreset}).
+Therefore, we will primarily discuss random sampling in the rest of this paper.

-To relax this constraint, we propose a method that uses a condensed dataset instead of a real dataset.
-Dataset condensation is a method for condensing a large dataset into a small set of informative synthetic samples for training deep neural networks from scratch.
+Dataset condensation is a method for condensing a large dataset into a small set of informative synthetic samples for training DNNs from scratch.
 Various methods have been proposed for dataset condensation, and we use a major method called Gradient Matching~\citep{zhao2021dataset} in this paper.
-Gradient Matching creates a condensed dataset so that the gradients of the weights learned on the original dataset match the gradients of the condensed dataset.
-To summarize the overall procedure for model merging without real data, we first prepare trained models for $D_A$ and $D_B$ and then perform dataset condensation on $D_A$ and $D_B$, respectively.
-Next, we mix Condensed Datasets A and B to create Condensed Dataset AB.
-Finally, merge models with STE using Condensed Dataset AB instead of real dataset $D_{AB}$.
+Gradient Matching creates a condensed dataset so that the gradients of the weights trained on the original dataset match the gradients of the condensed dataset.
+Dataset condensation is more complex than coreset selection using random sampling.
+However, with more sophisticated methods~\citep{guo2023towards,nguyen2021dataset} being proposed recently, there is potential for significant improvements in accuracy in the future.

+To summarize the overall procedure for model merging without the full dataset, we first prepare trained models for $P_A$ and $P_B$ and then perform coreset selection and dataset condensation on $P_A$ and $P_B$ to create a surrogate dataset.
+Next, we mix surrogate Datasets A and B to create surrogate Dataset AB.
+Finally, we merge models with STE using surrogate Dataset AB instead of the full dataset $P_{AB}$.